-- 1. The yogic packages group had shown significant improvement in vital capacity among volleyball players after undergoing yogic packages for a period of twelve weeks. - 2.
-The mobility training group had shown significant improvement in vital capacity among volleyball players after undergoing mobility training for a period of twelve weeks.
+- 1. The yogic packages group had shown significant improvement in all the total cholesterol among volleyball players after undergoing yogic packages for a period of twelve weeks. - 2.
+The mobility training group had shown significant improvement in all the total cholesterol among volleyball players after undergoing mobility training for a period of twelve weeks.